 Preheat the oven to 350 degrees and line cookie sheets with parchment paper.
 Mix ¼ cup sugar and 2 tsp. cinnamon together in a small bowl and set aside.

 Using about 2 tablespoons of dough, roll into a ball and then flatten the ball into a circle.
-Place half a caramel in the center and fold the dough over the candy, making sure the candy is completely covered.
+Place half a Salty Caramel in the center and fold the dough over the Salty Caramels, making sure the Salty Caramel is completely covered.

 Roll the dough into the sugar and cinnamon mixture and place on cookie sheet 2 inches apart.

 Bake for 8-10 minutes.
 You are looking for lightly browned edges and a slightly soft center.
-Sprinkle with desired flake salt immediately from the oven and let cool for 2-3 minutes before transferring to a wire rack to cool completely.
-Our favorite is Stumptown Coffee Salt!
+Sprinkle with desired Pure Flake Sea Salt immediately from the oven and let cool for 2-3 minutes before transferring to a wire rack to cool completely.
+Our favorite finish is our Infused Stumptown Coffee Salt!

 Recipe adapted from The Recipe Critic